 How to become a licensed insurance agent

 Exactly how long does it take to become an insurance agent?
-Most people can become one in only a few weeks.
-If you choose to take an online course that requires a certain number of study hours, your ability to complete it will largely determine your licensing time.
+Most people can become one in only a few weeks, and a bachelor's degree isn't required.
+If you choose to take an online education course that stipulates a certain number of study hours, your ability to complete it will largely determine your licensing time.
 There may also be a week or two of waiting for the license to be issued once your exam and background checks are complete.

 If you’re ready to jump into the world of insurance sales, consider these steps to becoming an insurance agent.

 1. Decide what kind of insurance agent you want to become

 You will need to decide between two types of insurance agents when starting your insurance agent business: captive and independent.